Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 ## Summary

-Expression trees provide us with a formal structure of code that lets us analyze existing expressions or compile entirely new ones directly at runtime.
+Expression trees provide us with a formal structure of code that lets us analyze existing expressions or compile entirely new ones directly at run-time.
 This feature makes it possible to do a bunch of cool things, including writing transpilers, interpreters, code generators, optimize reflection calls, provide contextual assertions, and more.
 I think it's a really powerful tool that deserves a lot more attention.

 Some other interesting articles on the topic: